RobinTail/express-zod-api/.github/ISSUE_TEMPLATE/bug_report.md

 # Description

 A clear and concise description of what the bug is.
-Accompany with screenshots or generated code samples if needed.
+Accompany by screenshots or generated code samples if needed.

 ## Expected